 Roe v.
-Wade established a constitutional right to freedom of reproductive choice and its exercise must remain legal, safe and rare.
-Prevention of unintended pregnancy should be a first priority, but the agonizing choice of whether to carry a pregnancy to term should be a private decision made by a woman in consultation with her family, her physician, and her religious and moral beliefs.
+Wade established a constitutional right to freedom of reproductive choice and its exercise must remain legal, safe and accessible.
+Prevention of unintended pregnancy should be a first priority, but the choice of whether to carry a pregnancy to term should be a private decision made by a woman in consultation with her family, her physician, and her religious and moral beliefs.
 I oppose efforts to erode the protections established by the U.S. Supreme Court in Roe v.
 Wade.
 As we do this, we can and should take other actions to reduce unintended pregnancies.
 Forty-nine percent of pregnancies are unintended; almost one-half of these are terminated by abortion.

 Research indicates that 11 percent of American women who do not use contraceptives make up half of unintended pregnancies.
 Every year, an estimated 10,000 to 15,000 abortions occur among women who have been sexually assaulted.
 Specifically, I support legislation that: